 What is SEO?

-A brief explanation of what it is and what it is not
+A brief explanation of what it is and what it is not:

-More specifically, many use the term without truly understanding what SEO entails as far as defining the goals behind an SEO campaign, work requirements involved in and around a SEO campaign and monitoring the success of an SEO campaign.
+More specifically, many use the term without truly understanding what SEO entails as far as defining the goals behind an SEO campaign, work requirements involved in and around a SEO campaign and how to monitor the success (or lack of) of an SEO campaign.

 Sprinkling keywords into your website here and there.
 The rest of the accompanying work never really gets any spotlight.

 Here’s a funny video that highlights the overly simplified ROI through SEO sentiment in popular marketing culture >>> Click here

-This too is a little too dumbed down an explanation of what SEO in 2017/2018 is.
-It is far too broad a definition and does not really convey the work behind what makes up SEO..
+This too is a little too dumbed down an explanation of what SEO in 2018/2019 is.
+It is far too broad a definition and does not really convey the work behind what makes up SEO Services.